1997 Ürümqi bus bombings

 On February 25, 1997, 3 bombs exploded on 3 buses (lines 2, 10, and 44) in Ürümqi, Xinjiang, China.
 9 people were killed, including at least 3 children, and a further 28 were injured.
 Another 2 devices in the south railway station (the main station in Ürümqi) failed to explode.
 Steel balls, screws, and nails were found in the bombs.

-Uyghur separatists had committed the bombings.
+Uyghur terrorist had committed the bombings.
 Responsibility for the attacks was claimed and acknowledged by factions of certain diaspora Uyghurs.